 Dave App Customer Support

 Need help with your Dave account?
 Many of your questions are likely answered on the app’s website, in the Support section.
 There, you’ll find a ton of frequently asked questions and even screenshots walking you through the steps of managing your account.

 If you need more help, though, you can also contact Dave customer support through the Dave app or the website contact form.
 It doesn’t say how long you can expect to wait for a response, however, and there is no direct number to speak with a real person.

-Pause your account as needed — If you need, or want, to take a break from Dave, it’s quick and easy to do.
-Simple put your membership on “pause” through the app, and you won’t be charged for that month.
+- Pause your account as needed — If you need, or want, to take a break from Dave, it’s quick and easy to do.
+Simply put your membership on “pause” through the app, and you won’t be charged for that month.

-There’s a cool-down period after pausing account — If you need to pause your account (or want to avoid the fee for a bit), you can easily do so.
-However, there is a two-month “cool off period” imposed afterward.
+- There’s a cool-down period after pausing the account — If you need to pause your account (or want to avoid the fee for a bit), you can easily do so.
+However, there is a two-month “cool-off period” imposed afterward.
 This means that you won’t be able to reinstate your account for two months, nor will you be able to get an emergency cash advance during this time, if needed.

 Dave App Alternatives

-The Dave app is the first of its kind, offering users a unique way to avoid overdraft fees and get access to free cash advances.
-There isn’t a clear-cut alternative just yet.
+The Dave app was the first of its kind, offering users a unique way to avoid overdraft fees and get access to free cash advances.

 Rather than using Dave to float funds when needed, you could simply open a checking and savings account at the same bank.
 Many times, transfers between the accounts are immediate, giving you a safety net whenever it’s needed.

-Of course, this requires you to have the savings on-hand, as well as track your account activity before you dip into the red.
-Also, keep in mind that federal law won’t allow you to make more than six withdrawals from a savings account each month without penalty.
-Additionally, you could use an app like Earnin, which is also designed to offer cash advances as needed.
-For more information, check out our full Earnin review.
+Of course, this requires you to have the savings on hand, as well as track your account activity before you dip into the red.
+Keep in mind that federal law won’t allow you to make more than six withdrawals from a savings account each month without penalty.

 Is Dave Right For You?